 If the employee works on the public holiday then they must be paid at least time and a half for the time worked on the day, paid their on call allowance (if applicable) and given a full day’s alternative holiday (if they would normally work that day – if not no alternative day).

 Some of these are complex and there are many different scenarios so this is by no means an exhaustive list of answers.
-If you have any doubts or require any further information, please contact our team at 3rd Arm Admin and we would be happy to help you sort out your query.
-Phone 04 232 9199 or info@3rdArmAdmin.co.nz.
+If you have any doubts or require any further information, please call us on 04 2329199 or fill out your details below and we will be in touch.